“It’s a rewarding experience” Why Autumn serves her fellow veteransJune 28, 2019

 “Whitney is full of joy, and Whitney is full of wisdom and for those people who know him they know that he’s not shy about sharing either of those things, which is great,” Chase said.
 “I just feel blessed to have gotten to know him a little bit and be a small part of his journey.”

 Now living in his new home for a few weeks, Whitney can’t believe he is finally a homeowner.
+He is happy he no longer has to worry about becoming a homeless vet again.

 “I still pinch myself sometimes!”
 Whitney said.
 “It’s real.
 And I’m real thankful and grateful for Habitat, HVAF, and Back on My Feet.
 It took all of that incorporated into my life to get me to where I’m at today.”